mintutu/leetcode-country-ranking/README.md

 Crawling LeetCode Global Ranking and building a website to support to find the LeetCode ranking by country and username.

 ## Getting Started
 Because LeetCode does not support to filter the ranking by country, so I've written some Python scripts to crawl global ranking data in LeetCode.
-It helps to search, filter by user name or countries.
+It helps to search, filter by username or by countries.

 Try to find your place and others in your country at: https://leetcode-country-ranking.herokuapp.com/